frida-al/grammar/README.md

 In this case, we are trying to parse the phrase `Ich gehe zum strand und zum kino`, and we can observe that it generates four different trees, because a prepPhrase can be reached in several ways.

-We can also aprreciate this with the following example:
+We can also appreciate this with the following example:

 ![image](https://github.com/user-attachments/assets/c07a792c-a89f-49ae-9430-2c91574c7be8)